Pride Counseling Review | Online LGBT Affirming Therapy

 Sign up process

 The sign-up process with Pride Counseling is quite straightforward.
 Upon visiting the Pride Counseling website, you will be asked to fill out a questionnaire that will be used to match you with the right mental health professional.
+Since November 1st, 2023 you will be redirected to the BetterHelp website – which will still match you to a therapist who is right for you based on your preferences.

 When signing up using the online form, you can expect to receive questions about your gender identity, sexual orientation, and your current mental health issues.
 Pride Counseling might ask whether you’re experiencing anxiety or depressive symptoms, and they may ask about your physical health, such as whether you’re having trouble sleeping or if you’re experiencing chronic pain.